edkrueger/eco395m/projects/final-project.md

 * Schedule scraper to run periodically by deploying
 * Use an ML model to make predictions on demand
 * Using a noSQL database

+You should not use Tableau, Power BI or similar tools unless you request permission.

 You’ll use a public GitHub repository to organize, record and document your work and your findings.
 This project will become part of your portfolio – it's public, so you are welcome and encouraged to share it when you are done.
 You’ll present your work to the class.